usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 Note: you need a live Internet connection for your http requests to go through.

+When you can run all the smoke tests without ugly tracebacks, this lesson is complete.

 ## Comments / review

 Within the project as a whole, everything is done with XProc 3.0, meaning everything can be done using a single script, which invokes an XProc processor to read and execute a pipeline.

 Among other benefits, this makes an XProc-based system largely or entirely platform-independent and portable.
+And this portability does not require a dedicated environment, only a Java Virtual Machine (JVM).

 `xp3.sh` and `xp3.bat` are examples of such scripts written for this project.
 Either of them enables a user to run, without further configuration, the [Morgana XProcIIIse]() processor on any XProc 3.0 pipeline, assuming the appropriate platform for each (`bash` in the case of the shell script, Windows batch command syntax for the `bat` file).
 Other platforms supporting Java (and hence Morgana with its libraries) could be provided with similar scripts.
 (Pull request opportunity.)